mikkokallio/dbapp-code/README.md

 * Places can't be edited and they have no ownership.
 Should they be user-specific or shared?
 E.g.can add new places to "my places" manually or copy from other people's events.
 * Start new event from place page.
 (Organize event here)
 * User can change password.
-* Bug: wrong button gets the spinner in some views.
-Also smaller buttons cause a bump in size!
 * From modals, add buttons to full profiles.
 * Bug: On mobile, viewing who's going triggers the button that determines who's going.
 * Admin users can also see deleted events and other hidden information.
 They can also ban users or elevate regular users to admins.